-While Akers had the vision to plan out Boxwell to grow in years to come, the reservation was in many ways a work in progress.
-Beginning in 1972, Boxwell has undergone some renovations to accomodate the growing needs of the council.
+While Akers had the vision to plan out Boxwell Reservation to grow in years to come, the property was in many ways a work in progress--never quite complete.
+The 1959 Capital Campaign's construction ended with the building of the Crippled Crab in 1961, but construction and renovated never really ceased.
+Boxwell continues to change to accomodate the growing needs of the council.
 See Recent Renovations below to learn more.